claasahl/spotware-adapter/README.md

 - `spotware.${payloadType}` any proto message (i.e. incoming or outgoing)
 - `spotware.${payloadTypeText}` any proto message (i.e. incoming or outgoing)

+## Events

+// writable

+- 'close': The 'close' event is emitted when the stream and any of its underlying resources (a file descriptor, for example) have been closed.
+The event indicates that no more events will be emitted, and no further computation will occur.
+- 'drain': If a call to stream.write(chunk) returns false, the 'drain' event will be emitted when it is appropriate to resume writing data to the stream.
+- 'error': The 'error' event is emitted if an error occurred while writing or piping data.
+The stream is closed when the 'error' event is emitted.
+- 'finish': The 'finish' event is emitted after the stream.end() method has been called, and all data has been flushed to the underlying system.

+// readable

+- 'close': The 'close' event is emitted when the stream and any of its underlying resources (a file descriptor, for example) have been closed.
+The event indicates that no more events will be - emitted, and no further computation will occur.
+- 'data': The 'data' event is emitted whenever the stream is relinquishing ownership of a chunk of data to a consumer.
+This may occur whenever the stream is switched in flowing mode by calling - readable.pipe(), readable.resume(), or by attaching a listener callback to the 'data' event.
+The 'data' event will also be emitted whenever the readable.read() method is called and a chunk of - data is available to be returned.
+- 'end': The 'end' event is emitted when there is no more data to be consumed from the stream.
+- 'error': The 'error' event may be emitted by a Readable implementation at any time.
+Typically, this may occur if the underlying stream is unable to generate data due to an underlying internal failure, or when a stream implementation attempts to push an invalid chunk of data.
+- 'pause': The 'pause' event is emitted when stream.pause() is called and readableFlowing is not false.
+- 'readable': The 'readable' event is emitted when there is data available to be read from the stream.
+In some cases, attaching a listener for the 'readable' event will cause some amount of data to be read into an internal buffer.
+The 'readable' event will also be emitted once the end of the stream data has been reached but before the 'end' event is emitted.
+- 'resume': The 'resume' event is emitted when stream.resume() is called and readableFlowing is not true.

+// Socket

+- 'close': Emitted once the socket is fully closed.
+The argument hadError is a boolean which says if the socket was closed due to a transmission error.
+- 'connect': Emitted when a socket connection is successfully established.
+See net.createConnection().
+- 'data': Emitted when data is received.
+The argument data will be a Buffer or String.
+Encoding of data is set by socket.setEncoding().
+- 'drain': Emitted when the write buffer becomes empty.
+Can be used to throttle uploads.
+- 'end': Emitted when the other end of the socket sends a FIN packet, thus ending the readable side of the socket.
+- 'error': Emitted when an error occurs.
+The 'close' event will be called directly following this event.
+- 'lookup': Emitted after resolving the host name but before connecting.
+Not applicable to Unix sockets.
+- 'ready': Emitted when a socket is ready to be used.
+- 'timeout': Emitted if the socket times out from inactivity.
+This is only to notify that the socket has been idle.
+The user must manually close the connection.

+// TlsSocket

+- 'keylog': The keylog event is emitted on a tls.TLSSocket when key material is generated or received by the socket.
+This keying material can be stored for debugging, as it allows captured TLS traffic to be decrypted.
+It may be emitted multiple times, before or after the handshake completes.
+- 'OCSPResponse': The 'OCSPResponse' event is emitted if the requestOCSP option was set when the tls.TLSSocket was created and an OCSP response has been received.
+- 'secureConnect': The 'secureConnect' event is emitted after the handshaking process for a new connection has successfully completed.
+The listener callback will be called regardless of whether or not the server's certificate has been authorized.
+- 'session': The 'session' event is emitted on a client tls.TLSSocket when a new session or TLS ticket is available.
+This may or may not be before the handshake is complete, depending on the TLS protocol version that was negotiated.
+The event is not emitted on the server, or if a new session was not created, for example, when the connection was resumed.
+For some TLS protocol versions the event may be emitted multiple times, in which case all the sessions can be used for resumption.

 ## Upcoming Changes

 - a typescript/javascript client for communicating with spotware open api v2 servers